When in London: What To Do As a Solo Traveler

 After hearing that, I held out to do it early the next morning before leaving.

-I took Uber back in forth for the sake of time and not wanting to put myself in a time crunch for my flight back to the states.
-It’s expensive to use ridesharing services there, but still cheaper than hopping into a taxi.
+I took Uber back in forth for the sake of time and not wanting to put myself in a time crunch for my flight back to the States.
+It’s expensive to use ride-sharing services in London, but still cheaper than hopping into a taxi.

-I went early on a Monday morning.
+I went early to Regent’s Park on a Monday morning.
 The lady I met in the lift to the tube was right; there were pastel and It was quiet, peaceful… and grounding.

 The lady in the tube was right, about the flowers…